-Day 4: Agawa Canyon Tour Train
+Day 5: Agawa Canyon Tour Train

 This is when staying at the Quality Inn & Suites Bay Front comes in handy.
-Roll out of bed and across the street for an 8:00am departure on the Agawa Canyon Tour Train!
+Roll out of bed and across the street for an 8:00 am departure on the Agawa Canyon Tour Train!
 Only accessible by train, you don’t want to be late for this one.
 They WILL leave without you!
 Arrive at 7:30am to see the train come in and grab a great seat.

 INSIDER TIP: Grab a seat on the side facing the hotel.
 The majority of the highlights along the ride to the canyon are on this side!
 For more tips like this, check out my full guide to the Agawa Canyon!